parsaeisa/Go_practice/Notes/Techniques.md

 In this way you are actually abstracting the parameters that you want to be optional as a single type, Then you can make all of them optional parameters.

-While defining the signature of method (with more than one optional argument), you just add "...Opt", And when you call that method, you add the defined methods (like DelivarAll) in code.
+While defining the signature of a method (with more than one optional argument), you just add "...Opt", And when you call that method, you add the defined methods (like DelivarAll) in code.
 ```go
 // definig method
 func method(int param1, int param2, ...opts){